BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event adds a tag to or deletes a tag from the player.
-The first argument after event's name must be `add` or `delete`.
+This action adds a tag to or deletes a tag from the player.
+The first argument after action's name must be `add` or `delete`.
 Next goes the tag name.
 It can't contain spaces (though `_` is fine).
 Multiple tags can be added and deleted separated by commas (without spaces).